puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 * git-repo: defines the Git-Source
 * image: Defines the target at a repository

 It first uses the Task *buildah*, which is a default task the OpenShift operator created automatically.
 This task will build the image.
 The resulted image is pushed to an image registry, defined in the *output* parameter.
-After that, our created tasks *apply-manifest* and *update-deployment* are executed.
+After that, the created tasks *apply-manifest* is executed.
 The execution order of these tasks is defined with the *runAfter* Parameter in the yaml definition.

 {{% alert title="Note" color="primary" %}}
 The Pipeline should be re-usable across multiple projects or environments, that's why the resources (git-repo and image) are not defined here.
 When a Pipeline is executed, these resources will get defined.